LedgerHQ/speculos/README.md

 ### Watchdog

-NanoX, Flex and Stax devices use an internal watchdog enforcing usage of regular calls to `io_seproxyhal_io_heartbeat();`.
+NanoX, Flex, Apex+ and Stax devices use an internal watchdog enforcing usage of regular calls to `io_seproxyhal_io_heartbeat();`.
 This watchdog is not emulated on Speculos.